Best Cameras Under $500: Top Picks for Budget Photographers (2026)

 - Single card slot

 Best For: Beginners wanting modern mirrorless technology, family photographers, travel photography.
+For a detailed side-by-side, see our Canon R100 vs Nikon Z50 II comparison.

 2. Nikon Z50 (Used) - Best Used Value